TEHEK/offset_date/README.md

 	May be "2008y" or something will be the way to do it, but all my previous attempts made syntax too complicated to remember.

-* Weeks are bounded by month in strict mode ("w!"), not sure if anyone needs that
+* Weeks are bound by month in strict mode ("w!"), not sure if anyone needs that

 # For developers